 Director, Department of Comparative Medicine

 Georgina oversees the laboratory animal care facilities on the uptown and downtown campuses, and serves as the Attending Veterinarian for the Tulane University IACUC.
 She is responsible for veterinary and technical support of the research activities at Tulane University and institutional compliance with animal welfare regulations, standards, and policies.

 Director, Institutional Animal Care and Use Committee

-Director, Human Research Protection Program
+Director, Human Research Protection Office and Program

 Director, Sponsored Projects Administration

 Kathy assists faculty in identifying sponsors for research support, provides advice on proposal development, assists in preparing proposal budgets, serves as the Authorized Organizational Representative for both paper and electronic proposal submissions, and develops and implements policies involving the financial and administrative aspects of sponsored projects.

 Director, Office or Research Proposal Development